 Even older devices can be secured

 Users drag content into a specific category and click "Sync."
-Content of any kind, including data in the application file, can also be deleted on the corresponding screen.
-Of course, iOS devices with older operating systems can also be backed up or synced - iOS 13 is not required.
-Fans of the app syncing of the past will be disappointed - the function has not been reinstated.
-Apple wants to keep the iCloud method in the App Store as the only solution for this.
+Any content, including data in the application file, can also be deleted on the corresponding screen.
+Of course, iOS devices with older operating systems can also be backed up or synced—so iOS 13 is not required.
+Fans of the original app sync feature will be disappointed—the feature has not been reinstated.
+Apple intends to keep the iCloud method in the App Store as the only solution for this.

 How to create an iCloud backup of your iPhone, iPad or iPod touch

-A complete backup of the iPhone, iPad and iPod touch on the Mac has one crucial advantage - the backup is available on your own hard drive and does not require an Internet connection.
-To create a backup via iCloud, an active WiFi connection is required - but it is much more convenient.
-With the correct settings, iOS will back up your data regularly.
-To create an iCloud backup, first open the "Settings" on your iPhone, iPad or iPod touch.
-Navigate to the first menu item in the list - "Your Name".
-Now you will find the "iCloud Backup" option further down.
-Once you have opened this, the function must be activated.
+A complete backup of your iPhone, iPad, and iPod touch on your Mac has one key advantage: the backup is accessible on your own hard drive and doesn't require an internet connection.
+Creating a backup via iCloud requires an active Wi-Fi connection, but it's significantly more convenient.
+With the correct settings, iOS will automatically back up your data regularly.
+To create an iCloud backup, first open the "Settings" on your iPhone, iPad, or iPod touch.
+Navigate to the first menu item in the list—"Your Name."
+You'll then find the "iCloud Backup" option further down.
+Once you've opened it, you'll need to enable the feature.

 An iCloud backup is more convenient